davidrhoden/davidrhoden-basic-netlify/timeline/stacks-mermaid-bamboo-kids-nov-11-2003.md

 ---
 title: The Stacks played The Mermaid Lounge with Bamboo Kids.
 date: 2003-11-11T22:00:00.000Z
-summary: One of my coworkers really made an impression on me.
-excerpt: One of my coworkers really made an impression on me.
+summary: We did an interview on WTUL before the show.
+excerpt: We did an interview on WTUL before the show.
+image: rock/stacks/stacks-pandemic-recordings-with-andre-red.jpg
 category: rock
 tags:
   - post